Towards a Gagliardo-Type Theory of Fractional Sobolev Spaces on Arbitrary Time Scales: Comparison with Riemann--Liouville fractional Sobolev spaces on time scales

 \section{Comparison with Riemann--Liouville fractional Sobolev spaces on time scales}

-In order to position the present work within the existing literature, we compare the Gagliardo-type spaces introduced here with the derivative-based fractional Sobolev spaces on time scales developed by Hu and Li \cite{HuLi2022Right,HuLi2022Left}, and with the weighted framework later considered by Tan, Zhou, and Wang \cite{TanZhouWang2025}.
+To place the present results in the existing literature, we compare the Gagliardo-type spaces introduced here with the derivative-based fractional Sobolev spaces on time scales developed by Hu and Li \cite{HuLi2022Right,HuLi2022Left}, and with the weighted framework considered later by Tan, Zhou, and Wang \cite{TanZhouWang2025}.